dtoczala/watson-landing-page/README.md

 - [Example of Conversation and Discovery Integration](https://www.youtube.com/watch?v=SasXUqBE-38&feature=youtu.be) - This YouTube video shows an example of a Java application that integrates the Conversation and Discovery services.

 ## Alchemy API
 The Alchemy API is being deprecated, and will not be available for the creation of new Alchemy instances on April 7, 2017.
 Existing Alchemy API instances will remain functional until March 7, 2018.
+Because of this, we strongly suggest starting new development with NLU or Discovery.
+We will not be actively maintaining links to resources in this area.

 Users who utilized Alchemy Language in the past are now encouraged to use the [Natural Language Understanding (NLU)](https://github.com/dtoczala/watson-landing-page#natural-language-understanding-nlu) service.